 The intestate distribution scheme depends on relationships.
 When a person dies intestate, there are usually many claimants, sometimes hundreds or even thousands.
 Hence, evidence must be gathered to distinguish the true relatives from the fakers.
 Birth certificates were traditionally used, and still are, to prove relationships.
-Nowadays, relationships can be proven with DNA testing, using samples that were collected while the person was still alive or collected from the dead body.
+Nowadays, relationships can be proven with DNA testing, using samples collected while the person was still alive or collected from the dead body.
 DNA samples can even be collected from personal belongings of the deceased.
 However, to serve as adequate evidence in court, a documented chain of custody must be maintained, so that it can be proven that the DNA was not tampered with.

 Intestacy Enters the Modern Era: Proving Relationships through DNA Testing

 In times past, wealthy people who died without wills, and especially without apparent heirs, often invited hundreds or even thousands of people to claim to be relatives of the deceased.
 Prince Rogers Nelson, otherwise known simply as Prince, a successful musician, died on April 21, 2016 from a fentanyl overdose, leaving an estate worth almost $300 million, but no heir apparent.
 He left no will, no spouse, no children, no surviving parents.

 Since he lived in Minnesota, the intestate rules of Minnesota apply, and like most states, the property is divided among the closest relatives.
 Consequently, hundreds of people claimed to be one of his relatives.
 Anticipating such a scenario, his DNA was preserved before his cremation, so anyone who claimed to be his relative must pay several hundred dollars for a DNA testing kit, which would probably dissuade fakers.
 Source: Another lesson from Prince's death: You may want to bank your DNA - MarketWatch